Smart City Marketplace Solution Booklets

-The booklets are written in an accessible style so that non-technical experts can get a grip on the technologies described.
-They provide various stakeholders with a good overview as well as a dive into what the specific technology or concept includes, and what it could mean for a particular city or municipality.
-It brings forward the lessons learned from pilot projects and previous applications, the enabling framework, the business case and the potential support the city can deliver to enable the technology or concept to be rolled out.
+Smart City Marketplace Solution Booklets explain a technology or a concept and its potential for application in a city, in a short booklet of around 40 visually engaging pages.
+The booklets are written in an accessible style so that non-technical experts can easily understand the technologies described.
+They provide various stakeholders with a good overview as well as a deeper dive into what the specific technology or concept includes and what it could mean for a particular city or municipality.
+It brings forward the lessons learned from pilot projects and previous applications, the enabling framework, the business case, and the potential support the city can deliver to enable the technology or concept to be rolled out.

 The booklets’ subjects range from technical, like district heating and cooling networks or e-buses, to non-technical matters like citizen engagement or implementing sustainable and smart city strategies.
-All booklets contain a number of relevant examples, descriptions of cases and useful references.
+All booklets contain a number of relevant examples, descriptions of cases, and useful references.

 This English, French and German version of the solution booklet presents electric buses’ replication potential and barriers from a technical, financial, social and governance perspective.